bmccaw/mario-match/README.md

 ## Mario 3 Match Game

-This game is based of the the N-Spade match game found in Super Mario Bros 3 for the NES.
+This game is based off the the N-Spade match game found in Super Mario Bros 3 for the NES and uses assets found in that game.
+This is in no way affiliated with Nintendo, it was just a fun way for me to begin exploring React and Hooks.

 ## Technologies